16 Best Chrome Extensions for Developers in 2023

 - Reload images

 Read More: 10 must-have Chrome Extensions for Testers

 8. Session Buddy

-Session Buddy is one of the most popular session managers that allows the developers to manage their tabs by saving the open tabs as collections to be restored later.
-It can also recover the tabs after a crash.
+Session Buddy is one of the most popular session managers that allows developers to manage their tabs by saving the open tabs as collections to be restored later.
+It can also recover the charges after a crash.

 With the help of search functions, you can easily find what you are searching for in open or saved tabs.

 9. JSON Viewer

 As a developer dealing with JSON data can be difficult sometimes.
 JSON viewer extension beautifies and systematically structures the data to make it easy to work with it.

 Wappalyzer is an effective tool to help find out all the underlying technologies used to build any website.